moss/architectural-design-challenge/README.md

   three stories are done.
 The first three together add up to an MMF, as it were.
 It still seems worth having them in there, to get started reviewing functionality and thinking about architecture as early as possible.
+* So I just violated several of my rules (acceptance test driving code, passing primitives as arguments, importing from non-sub-package, new and method call in same class).
+I don't feel even a little bit bad about the first two: apparently I think there's an exception for the very outermost layer of things.
+The acceptance test can indicate a bit of the initial structure, and things like file contents and command-line arguments make sense as primitives.
+But we'll see if I don't end up regretting that.
+The new and call rule seems worth refactoring to follow.
+And the subpackage rule is just impossible to follow while writing decent code--I'm dropping it.